regularhunter/Meslo-Font/README.md

 v1.2

-- reworked all OS/2 metrics to perform uniformly across platforms...
+* reworked all OS/2 metrics to perform uniformly across platforms...

-- ...which should fix issues with monospace layout and line height on Windows.
+* ...which should fix issues with monospace layout and line height on Windows.
   (tests in Notepad, Eclipse and Visual Studio 2012 Express on Windows 7 x64 SP1
   look promising).

 v1.2.1

-- improved ClearType and DirectWrite hinting on Windows 7+ systems.
+* improved ClearType and DirectWrite hinting on Windows 7+ systems.

-- fixed a hinting issue on Windows making the 0 (zero) glyph appear taller for
+* fixed a hinting issue on Windows making the 0 (zero) glyph appear taller for
   some PPEM sizes.

-  <i>Note: if you are on OS X and are currently happy with Meslo v1.0 there is
+ *Note: if you are on OS X and are currently happy with Meslo v1.0 there is
   no need to upgrade to v1.2 since this version is just fixes for Windows mostly.
   Also, sorry, no Arabic support yet since I haven't found a Bitstream like font
-  that allows extracting portions of arabic code pages to be used in another font.</i>
+  that allows extracting portions of arabic code pages to be used in another font.*

 v1.2.2

-- Fix swapped italic Cyrillic characters (issue #37)
+* Fix swapped italic Cyrillic characters (issue #37)
-- Swap bold and non-bold period glyph "." as it appeared they were swapped by mistake (issue #36)
+* Swap bold and non-bold period glyph "." as it appeared they were swapped by mistake (issue #36)
-- Fix centering on M and N glyphs (issue #34)
+* Fix centering on M and N glyphs (issue #34)
-- Remove undesired fi ligature to address (issue #20)
+* Remove undesired fi ligature to address (issue #20)

-h3.
-Copyright and Trademark Information
+### Copyright and Trademark Information

 Menlo is a Trademark of Apple Inc.
 Bitstream Vera is a trademark of Bitstream, Inc., designed by Jim Lyles.

-Menlo-Regular:
+Copyright © 2009, 2010, 2013 André Berg.<br>

-Copyright © 2009 Apple Inc.
+Copyright © 2009 Apple Inc.<br>
-Copyright © 2006 by Tavmjong Bah.
+Copyright © 2006 by Tavmjong Bah.<br>
 Copyright © 2003 by Bitstream, Inc. All Rights Reserved.

 All other brands and product names not specifically listed are trademarks or registered trademarks of their respective owners.

-h3.
-Thanks
+### Thanks

 Thank you to Jim Lyles and Bitstream for the Bitstream Vera family of fonts.
 Also, huge thanks to George Williams for the free font editing program "FontForge":http://fontforge.org.

-h3.
-License
+### License

-Copyright 2009-2025 André Berg

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.